Fraud Article

 Cross-identity behavioral and attribute profiling to uncover hidden links between fraudulent attempts:

-• Matching personal data across platforms and customer ecosystems
+• Matching data points such as document, device, biometric, and network across platforms and customer ecosystems

 • Detecting anomalous or high-risk identity attribute patterns

-• Device-level behavioral analytics for identifying persistent fraud actors
+• Device-level and behavioral analytics for identifying persistent bad actors

 Network intelligence: